 It is compatible with TEE / SE implementations

-Hardware enclaves are there to conceal private keys, storing them in hardware-protected memory that does not allow users to know their own secret key nor copy it around or share it on other devices.
-This principle is granted by the adoption of the P256 (secp256r1) EC curve and ECDSA signature which is historically supported on these chips and performed in-hardware on many mobile phones.
+Hardware enclaves are designed to conceal private keys, storing them in hardware-protected memory that prevents users from knowing their own secret key, copying it, or sharing it on other devices.
+This principle is supported by the adoption of the P256 (secp256r1) EC curve and ECDSA signature, which has been historically supported on these chips and is performed in hardware on many mobile phones.

 The ZK circuit binary is a new attack surface

-A circuit is a bit like a firmware for the computation operated by longfellow-zk.
-We will not see many circuits around and they will all be "blessed" and authenticated by those of us who understand their complexity, for operating as intended.
-A new attack surface is opened by the hipotesis of malign circuits injected into operations and that may entirely counterfeit their results, i.e: producing linkable proofs or faking verifications.
+A circuit is somewhat akin to firmware for the computation operated by Longfellow-ZK.
+We will not see many circuits around, and they will all be "blessed" and authenticated by those of us who understand their complexity, for operating as intended.
+A new attack surface is opened by the hypothesis of malicious circuits being injected into operations, which may entirely counterfeit their results, i.e., producing linkable proofs or faking verifications.

 Random number generator attacks